lostisland/faraday/CONTRIBUTING.md

 $ SSL=yes script/test
 ```

+### New Features

+When adding a feature Faraday:

+1. also add tests to cover your new feature.
+2. if the feature is for an adapter, the **attempt** must be made to add the same feature to all other adapters as well.
+3. start opening an issue describing how the new feature will work, and only after receiving the green light by the core team start working on the PR.

+### New Middlewares

 We will accept middleware that:

 1. is useful to a broader audience, but can be implemented relatively
    simple; and
 2. which isn't already present in [faraday_middleware][] project.

+### New Adapters

 We will accept adapters that: